 - Part-time (20-30 hrs. per week): up to $160 stipend per month

 - Full-time (30-40): $240 stipend per month

 - Local travel expenses to and from the office are also reimbursed, up to a maximum of $20 per day

-To apply for this internship, please send the following materials to firstname.lastname@example.org.
+To apply for this internship, please send a cover letter, resume, and two references to firstname.lastname@example.org.
 Only applications received via email will be considered for this position.
 No phone calls please!

-- In the subject line of your email, write “ICLP Intern – Your First and Last Name,” e.g., “ICLP Intern – Jane Doe”
+- In the subject line of your email, write “LSP Intern – Your First and Last Name,” e.g., “LSP Intern – Jane Doe”